ANUSF/OpenID-Client-Engine/README.md

 CAVEAT: at the moment, multiple user models or models named anything other than 'user' are not supported with this feature.

+The `OpenidClient::Helpers` module also provides a method `oid_authentication_state` which does not perform any redirections but simply returns a hash.
+Most of the entries are used internally by `oid_update_authentication`, but the following can be useful within
+controllers:

+    :is_current # true if client session is still considered up-to-date :logged_in  # true if someone is currently logged in on the client

 Configuration Example